Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - International resources
 - Outsourcing does not equal recruitment
-- Increased complexity due to language, culture, time differences, training and legal issues
+- Increased complexity due to language, culture, time differences, training and legal issues **Costs:**
+- Lower in some overseas markets which have lower wages and higher unemployment
+- Lower quality of workers
 -